rocconnick/mle-project-challenge/pres.md

     return flask.jsonify(output)
 ```

+---

 ## Model Server Details

 * Loads serialized model from object store
-    * Just a Docker volume for this prototype
+    * Model just stored on a Docker volume for this prototype
     * Should really be something like Amazon S3 or other scaleable object store

 * Custom Flask application to handle versioning of model